msimecek/Chatbot-Student-Workshop/README.md

 }
 ```

-When you edit the text that is sent as a parameter to the `Postasync()` method, you can change the response.
+When you edit the text that is sent as a parameter to the `PostAsync()` method, you can change the response.
 Simple...

 ```c#
 await context.PostAsync($"You sent {activity.Text} which was {length} characters");